 Convert a Time History to SRS

-The VibrationVIEW software can implement the max enveloping technique to convert a time-history file to an SRS.
-It supports SRS iteration to create a waveform that meets or exceeds the SRS maximax breakpoint table values.
-The following paper discusses this approach in more detail.
+VibrationVIEW implements the max-enveloping technique to convert time-history files to an SRS.
+It supports SRS iteration to create a waveform that meets or exceeds the SRS maximax breakpoint table.